 - For a lumpier mash, stick with a potato masher.
 If you prefer a smooth mash then use a hand mixer or even a food processor.

-- It’s better to squeeze out too much liquid from the cauliflower then not enough.
+- It's better to squeeze out too much liquid from the cauliflower than not enough.
 With that said if you find the mashed cauliflower a bit too dry, you can add a little bit of chicken broth.